spdx/fsf-api/README.md

     For example, the FSF currently only distinguishes between `gpl-2-compatible` and `gpl-3-compatible` in text, so licenses that are only compatible with one or the other need tag overrides.

 Until these hacks are addressed, license IDs and the `tags` and `identifiers` fields should be taken with a grain of salt.

+## Credits
+The original implementation of the fsf-api was provided by @wking.
+This repository is now being maintained by the SPDX community.

 ## Contributing